 Centerra

-The Centerra Master Plan provides an integrated pattern of land uses and development, by providing strong pedestrian connections, a range of housing opportunities within proximity to jobs, shopping, entertainment, and social gathering places.
+The Centerra Master Plan provides an integrated pattern of land uses and development with strong pedestrian connections and a range of housing opportunities within proximity to jobs, shopping, entertainment, and social gathering places.
 Building upon existing development, Centerra is distinguished by six districts with distinct personalities.
 The mix of land uses and special character of each district considers the site’s unique landscape or urban characteristics.
-The districts are compact, walkable environments.
 An open space and trails network emanates from the district centers and connects throughout the community and amenities.

 BACK TO PROJECTS